RedisLabs/redislabs-docs/content/rs/administering/database-operations/slave-ha.md

 * To enable slave HA for only specified databases in the cluster:
     1. Enable slave HA for the cluster
     1. Disable slave HA for the databases for which you do not want slave HA enabled

-You can enable and disable slave HA using rladmin or using the REST API.

 To enable slave HA for a cluster using rladmin, run: